Simple WYSIWYG (what you see if what you get) web design programs make creating basic sites as easy as using a word processor.

 When you're finished, the completed site may be exported locally, to an FTP server or Google Drive.

 Mobirise Web Builder has some problems – sites didn't always behave as we expected, it can generate messy HTML code, and the management tools struggle on sites with a lot of pages.
+It works well most of the time though, produces good-looking sites, and is free with no strings attached.
+Definitely worth a try.

-Available for: Windows XP+, OS X, Android
+Available for: Windows, OS X

 PSPad is a powerful programmer's editor which also has a pile of helpful web design features.